Madison County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-The most critical piece of information after a DUI arrest in Madison is the deadline to request an ALR hearing.
+The most critical piece of information after a DUI arrest in Madison County is the deadline to request an ALR hearing.
 You have only 15 days from the date of your arrest to request this hearing.
 This deadline is strictly enforced.
 Missing it will result in an automatic suspension of your driver's license.

 -